arduino/docs-content/content/hardware/06.nicla/boards/nicla-sense-env/tutorials/user-manual/content.md

 The example sketch below demonstrates how to read air quality data from the ZMOD4410 sensor using the `Arduino_NiclaSenseEnv` library API.
 The sketch reports indoor air quality values to the Arduino IDE's Serial Monitor every 5 seconds.

 **Important**: The ZMOD4410 supports several operation modes, each with specific sample rates and warm-up requirements.
 For IAQ measurements, the sensor can take a sample every three seconds but requires 60 warm-up samples, meaning a total warm-up time of 3 minutes.
-In ultra-low-power mode, the sensor can take samples every 90 seconds but requires only 10 warm-up samples, meaning it takes 15 minutes to fully warm up.
+In ultra-low-power mode, the sensor can take samples every 90 seconds but requires only 10 warm-up samples, meaning it takes 15 minutes to fully warm-up.

 ```arduino
 /**